Andreza-Nascimento/IBO/README.md

 # IBO - I'LL BE OKAY

-> This repository contains a collection of assignments completed for the *System Identification and Parameter Estimation* (TIP7044) course at the Federal University of Ceará during my Master's degree.
+> This repository contains a project developed for the *Internet of Things* (TI0162) course at the Federal University of Ceará during my Bachelor's degree.

 ## Application Description 💻